 Such events are also expected to be hard to detect using more complete microlensing analysis pipelines, such as \textsc{Gravelamps}~\citep{wright2022gravelamps}.
 We will discuss in Sec.~\ref{sec:4.2} how the results change for the large mismatch events that are expected to be detectable.

-In addition to considering O4 sensitivity, we also conduct the same analyses again for LIGO at O5 sensitivity to determine how much our residual test for detecting microlensing signatures is improved.
-This will be the case if (1) the $\delta h_{\rm SL}$ term in Eq.~\eqref{resSL} is minimized and (2) the noise level is reduced to maximize the contribution of $dh$ in Eq.~\eqref{resMLSL} to the $\Lambda$.
+In addition to considering the O4 sensitivity, we also conduct the same analyses again for LIGO at the O5 sensitivity to determine how much our residual test to detect microlensing signatures is improved.
+This will be the case if (1) the $\delta h_{\rm SL}$ term in Eq.~\ref{resSL} is minimized and (2) the noise level is reduced to maximize the contribution of $dh$ in Eq.~\ref{resMLSL} to $\Lambda$.
 As expected, the percentage of microlensed events favoring $\mathcal{H}_{\rm MLSL}$ increases to 21.5\% at O5 sensitivity, for the same population of strongly lensed and microlensed events.